ryantenorio/wrappor/README.md

 # Wrappor

 Wrappor is a project focused on implementing [RAPPOR](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/42852.pdf) in a JavaScript client to provide local differential privacy capabilities for web applications and mobile applications that support JavaScript (React Native, Ionic).
 To complement the client, a deployable toolkit will also be built to run a multi-client demo and to conduct statistical analysis on the data produced to gain insight on the impact of the privacy parameters to the utility of the dataset.
+See [DEVELOPING](https://github.com/ryantenorio/wrappor/blob/main/DEVELOPING.md) for build and development guidance.

 # Usage
 ```